-The Gallery is named after one of the School’s most renowned faculty members, Jacob Lawrence, who taught here from 1970–1985 and who served as Professor Emeritus until his death in 2000.
-The Gallery is the living legacy of Lawrence’s exemplary life and admirable practice.
+In 1994, the Gallery was dedicated to one of the School’s most renowned faculty members, Jacob Lawrence, who taught at the University of Washington from 1970–1985 and served as Professor Emeritus until the end of his life in 2000.
+The Gallery is a tangible, living legacy of Lawrence’s exemplary life and practice.